 If you teach writing, then you’ll want to know why I made that apology.
 And you’ll want to learn how to shake the print resistant writers you know and love out of their seats and onto their feet, where words become loose parts, ideas mix and remix, and complex thinking feels more like play.

 This course will launch on June 1, 2018.
 I’ll build it week by week, and you will find each session posted below as I do.

 Want to learn more about what we will be up to?
-Come on, take a quick walk with me.
+You will find more information and the registration link here.

 Welcome to Make Writing: Engaging Your Most Print Resistant Kids.
 I'm Angela, and I'm glad that you're here.
 Here's what you can expect.01

 How do future ready writing workshops distinguish themselves from traditional workshops?02